 How Earning a BSN Can Benefit Nurses Who Want to Lead and Manage

 A BSN is the new standard in nursing education.
-In “The Future of Nursing: Focus on Education” report, the IOM recommends that 80 percent of the nursing workforce have a BSN by 2020.
+In “The Future of Nursing 2020-2030” report, the NAM continues to seek much greater increases in BSNs for the nursing workforce.

-In addition, a 2014 online survey commissioned by the American Association of Colleges of Nursing (AACN) indicated that a substantial number of healthcare employers either prefer or require newly hired nurses to have earned their BSNs.
+In addition, the American Association of Colleges of Nursing (AACN) continues to assert that a substantial number of healthcare employers either prefer or require newly hired nurses to have earned their BSNs.

-An increasing number of healthcare facilities now require that their ADN- and ASN-prepared nurses agree to earning a BSN within a set window of time, according to an article in The Wall Street Journal.
+An increasing number of healthcare facilities now require that their ADN- and ASN-prepared nurses agree to earning a BSN to accommodate the ever-demanding nature of the current healthcare system and the nurse’s prominent role in it.

 A big part of the reason why nurses with BSNs are in high demand is because of the skills they acquired in their nursing programs, including critical thinking, leadership, management and communication.
 Each course offered by the Registered Nurse to Bachelor of Science in Nursing (RN to BSN) online program at Mississippi College (MC) is designed to help you strengthen these very skills.